From few to many maps: A fast map-level emulator for extreme augmentation of CMB systematics datasets: Simulations

 \section{Simulations}

-We demonstrate our methods on a very challenging scenario for SC emulation: highly inhomogeneous maps arising from a variable gain systematic, a common instrumental artifact in satellite CMB experiments (e.g., \textit{Planck}).
+We demonstrate our methods on a very challenging scenario for SC emulation: highly inhomogeneous\footnote{See footnote \ref{footnote:footnote1} for definition of ``inhomogeneous'' in this context.} maps arising from a variable gain systematic, a common instrumental artifact in satellite CMB experiments (e.g., \textit{Planck}).
 We consider in the following maps containing only such systematic effect, no white or other kind of noises, no CMB signal or lensing and no foregrounds.

 We generate 10,000 end-to-end temperature and polarization \(Q\)/\(U\) simulations using the publicly available \texttt{litebird\_sim}\footnote{\href{https://github.com/litebird/litebird_sim}{https://github.com/litebird/litebird\_sim}} time-ordered data (TOD) simulation and map-making toolkit.
 Specifically, we simulate four detectors, arranged in two orthogonally polarized pairs, with a relative orientation of 45 degrees between the pairs.
 The detectors follow a \textit{Planck}-like scanning strategy \citep{Tauber:2010opu}, and we introduce random gain miscalibration by adding random Gaussian fluctuations at the TOD level.
 Each fluctuation is applied to chunks of 100,000 samples ($\sim 4$ hours) with a standard deviation of 0.0001.
 The resulting maps are produced at \texttt{HEALPix} resolution \(N_{\mathrm{side}}=128\), then downgraded to \(N_{\mathrm{side}}=16\) to decrease computational resources consumption, since we do not expect our conclusions to vary significantly with resolution.
 The leftmost column of Figure~\ref{fig:maps} (labeled “Target”) shows three example realizations from these simulations.